dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   main.main()
       src/gopl.io/ch5/defer2/defer.go:15
 ```
 Readers familiar with exceptions in other languages may be surprised that `runtime.Stack` can print information about functions that seem to have already been "unwound."
-Go’s panic mechanism runs the deferred functions *before* it unwinds the stack.
+Go's panic mechanism runs the deferred functions *before* it unwinds the stack.

 ## 5.10.
 Recover